Leaks Can Run, But They Can't Hide

 - Winter months are the prime time to check water use and see if you may have a leak.
 If a family of four exceeds 12,000 gallons per month in the winter, you probably have leaks!

-- Check your water meter before and after a two-hour period when no water is being used.
+- Check your water meter, if it is accessible within the home, before and after a two-hour period when no water is being used.
 If the meter does not read exactly the same, you probably have a leak.

 - One way to find out if you have a toilet leak is to place a drop of food coloring in the toilet tank.
 If the color shows up in the bowl within 15 minutes without flushing, you have a leak.
 Make sure to flush immediately after this experiment to avoid staining the tank.
 For more information on checking a toilet, visit the H2Ouse Water SaverHome Toilet Page.